So, you’ve got this fantastic WordPress site with awesome content, amazing design, and all the bells and whistles.

 Navigate to your Google Analytics account and open Reports → Engagement → Pages and Screens, as shown below.
 Here, you can track all the key metrics for your pages.

 You can also use Google Search Console to track CTR and impressions to understand how your content is performing in the search.
-Look for content that is not performing well and update it.
+Look for content in the Performance tab of Google Search Console that is not performing well and update it.

 Also, assess both the quality and quantity of the backlinks.
 Identify backlinks that contribute positively to your website’s credibility and search engine ranking.